 Muse to Maker - part of the Women and Power Programme

-From the Morris women: Janey, Jenny and May, to Georgiana Burne-Jones, Lizzie Siddal and Lucy Faulkner, the women in the Pre-Raphaelite circle have made a huge contribution to art, literature and history.
+From the Morris women: Jane, Jenny and May, to Georgiana Burne-Jones, Elizabeth Siddal and Lucy Faulkner, the women in the Pre-Raphaelite circle have made a huge contribution to art, literature and history.
 This year we will be celebrating their legacies and exploring their work through an exhibition and a series of short talks.

 " I'm a remarkable woman - always was, though none of you seemed to think so"

 Experience the story of Red House through poem and projection in the Dining Room and discover the female voice of the Pre-Raphaelite circle.